cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 We’ll give you a brief overview of how to investigate and debug issues with queries in Snowflake:
 1. _Query details_ By looking at this, you can see if the query succeeded and if it ran within the time frame you were hoping for.
     2. _Query profile_ Note that there are two panels in the Query Profile that show specific aspects of execution:
-        - _Most expensive nodes_ panel shows the nodes that took the longest to execute.
+        -_Most expensive nodes_ panel shows the nodes that took the longest to execute.
-        - _Profile overview_ displays the percentage of execution time that went towards processing each stage of the queyr
+        -_Profile overview_ displays the percentage of execution time that went towards processing each stage of the queyr
     3. _Statistics_ These figures tell you whether partition pruning is efficient or not.
     4. _Data cache_ ​​Snowflake caches data from queries you run so it can be accessed later by other queries.
 This cache is saved to disk in the virtual warehouse.

 #### Partition pruning

 Partition pruning is a process by which Snowflake eliminates partitions from a table scan based on the query’s WHERE clause and the partition’s metadata.
 This means fewer partitions are read from the storage layer or are involved in filtering and joining, which gives you better performance.

 Data in Snowflake tables will be organized based on how the data is ingested.
 For example, if the data in a table has been organized based on a particular column, knowing which column that is and including it in joins or in WHERE clause predicates will result in more partitions being pruned and, thus, better query performance.